villano-lab/nrCascadeSim/README.md

 The levelfile is a singular text file read by the program using regular expressions.
-Each row in a levelfile corresponds to one possible cascade, which should include a relative weight for the probability of the cascade's occurence.
+Each row in a levelfile corresponds to one possible cascade, which should include a relative weight for the probability of the cascade's occurrence.
-While it is helfpul to create columns that are easy for the user to read, columns can be delineated by any number of spaces.
+While it is helpful to create columns that are easy for the user to read, columns can be delineated by any number of spaces.

 The general format of one row of an input file is:

-weight isotope A [..,E2,E1,E0] [..,tau2,tau1,inf]
+`weight isotope A [..,E2,E1,E0] [..,tau2,tau1,inf]`

 Each portion of this row is described below.